-Source: GLA Ratio of House Prices to Earnings (full-time workers by place of work), 2017 Nationally, around 78% of households, where the main reference person is aged over 65 years, own their own homes.
-Figure 6 shows that there has been a decrease over the last five years' worth of data for those aged 35-44 years who own their own properties.
-For the 16-24 and 25-34 year age groups, the proportion based on 5 year averages is around 9% and 38% respectively.
+Source: GLA Ratio of House Prices to Earnings (full-time workers by place of work), 2017 (data released April 2019).

+Nationally, around 78% of households, where the main reference person is aged over 65 years, own their own homes.
+Figure 6 shows that there has been a decrease over the last five years' worth of data in those aged 35-44 years who own their own properties.
+Based on 5 year averages, 9% of those aged 16-24 years and 38% of those aged 25-34 years own their own homes.

 Figure 6: Percentage of each age group that are owner occupiers